ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/load-teas.md

 Obviously, this is a fairly contrived example and it does not compensate for changes such as someone adding a tea category or changing the IDs in some way, etc. However, let's say that in the future the backend team decides to add a "Type Code" to the tea category that does a better job of mapping this tea to an image within your system, you only have to go to this service to make that change.

-The same applies of this decide to shorten the property names in order to save on bytes going over the air.
+The same applies if, for example, the backend team decides to shorten the property names in order to save on bytes going over the air.
 You still only need to change this service.
 The rest of your system is insulated from the external API changes by the use of this composition function.

 At this point, we should create a `src/use/__mocks__/tea.ts` as well.
 You should be an old hand at that by now, but for this one you will also need to supply the `teas` reactive value as such: `teas: ref<Array<Tea>>([]),`

 ## Update the Tea List Page

 Now that we have this put together, we can update the `TeaList` page to show the actual teas from our API rather than the hard coded teas that are being displayed right now.
+Open the `src/views/TeaListPage.vue` and `tests/unit/views/TeaListPage.spec.ts` files in your editor.

 ### Modify the Test

 Modify the test first.
-Since we are not changing anything about how the page works, but are only changing the source of our data, so we need to modify the test to load that source (our composition function) up front.
+Since we are not changing anything about how the page works, but are only changing the source of our data, we need to modify the test to make sure the new data source has data in it.
+We will:

+- Import the mock of the composition function we just created.
+Note that jest hoists the `jest.mock('@/use/tea')`, which is why that can be _after_ the actual import.
+- Get the `teas` array from it.
+- Set the `value` of the `teas` array.

 ```TypeScript
 import useTea from '@/use/tea';